Service + Area

 - Tri-Peak keeps Goodman work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Goodman, MO planning for barndominiums is coordinated against McDonald County routing, nearby coverage in Neosho, Anderson, Pineville, and Noel, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+- Goodman, MO barndominiums planning accounts for McDonald County access, nearby work in Neosho, Anderson, Pineville, and Noel, and the site readiness details that control the next handoff.

 Goodman Market Planning Notes

-- Goodman is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around McDonald County work conditions.
+- Goodman is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around McDonald County work conditions.

 - Local routing for Barndominiums in Goodman commonly overlaps Neosho, Anderson, Pineville, and Noel, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.